 If you want a hefty dose of wildlife, there’s nowhere better to go.
 Even larger than Everglades National Park in Florida, the Atchafalaya Basin in Louisiana is the largest swamp in the US, with over 1.4 million acres of marshland.
 This basin spans 150 miles from the Mississippi River Valley to the Gulf of Mexico and is home to diverse wildlife, including black bears, alligators, roseate spoonbills, and cypress trees.
 The Atchafalaya Basin is five times more productive than any other river basin in North America, nurtures more than 100 different fish and aquatic life species, and contains the largest nesting concentration of bald eagles in the south-central United States.

-Contact us so you can get started!
+Contact us so you can get started or check out our job board for travel nurse jobs!

 Travel nursing has been an in-demand career for years now, but the pandemic pushed demand for travel nurses to an all-time high.
 If you’re considering making the move to travel nursing, you’re bound to have certain questions.
 How does travel